 - to elect some of the members of the Committee;

 - to confirm or vary the amounts (if any) of the annual subscription and joining fee.

 The annual general meeting may also conduct any other business of which notice has been given in accordance with these Rules.

 31 Special general meetings

 - Any general meeting of the Association, other than an annual general meeting or a disciplinary appeal meeting, is a special general meeting.

-- Special general meetings are held twice a year on the Sunday of the Association’s Rails Camp events, which include the ordinary business of electing some of the members of the Committee.
+- Special general meetings are held once a year, roughly halfway between the yearly schedule of Annual General Meetings, and can include the ordinary business of electing some of the members of the Committee.

 - The Committee may convene a special general meeting whenever it thinks fit.